betsyding/cs124-lab2/design lab 2, 3, and 4/design.md

 Accessibility:
 We enlarged the font size of the buttons, drop down menu, and task items to be 12pt (16px), following the minimum guideline.
+Furthermore, we ensured that the blue, grey, and blacks we used in our design fit the specifications of contrast for easy access.
+We checked each shade by using the Contrast Checker tool on WebAim and made sure that large text had a ratio of 3:1 and smaller text had a ratio 4.5:1 for color contrast.